Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

 }
 ```

 Then, we should move to the label styling.
-As you see in the end result, this is about twice the size of our sun and moon elements.
+As you see in the result, this is about twice the size of our sun and moon elements.

 We also add a transition so it will animate with ease.
 In this case, the animation will be the background and border color.